1999 South Dakota Learjet 35 crash: Aftermath

 Stewart was ultimately headed to Houston for the 1999 Tour Championship but planned a stop in Dallas for discussions with the athletic department of his alma mater, Southern Methodist University, about building a new home course for the school's golf program.
 Stewart was memorialized at the Tour Championship with a lone bagpipe player playing at the first hole at Champions Golf Club prior to the beginning of the first day of play.

 The owner of the crash site, after consulting the wives of Stewart and several other victims, created a memorial on about 1 acre of the site.
 At its center is a rock pulled from the site inscribed with the names of the victims and a Bible passage.

 The 2000 U.S. Open, held at Pebble Beach Golf Links, began with a golf version of a 21-gun salute when 21 of Stewart's fellow players simultaneously hit balls into the Pacific Ocean.

 In 2001, Stewart was posthumously inducted into the World Golf Hall of Fame.

-On June 8, 2005, a Florida state court jury in Orlando found that Learjet was not liable for the deaths of Stewart and his agents.
+On June 8, 2005, a Florida state court jury in Orlando found that Learjet was not liable for the deaths of the passengers.